8 biggest benefits of destination networksOct 12, 2021

 Some of the benefits I’ve listed here satisfy our more social needs, some satisfy our business and commercial needs while others speak to our legacy needs.
 Whatever the need, many networks can attest to the benefit of collaboration and partnership within and between destinations.
 In fact, it’s hard to see any other alternative if we truly want to build sustainable businesses and destinations that can endure and deliver net benefit to all.

-If you would like to join our Tourism Network, why not think about coming a member of The Tourism Space and meeting other driven and like-minded tourism professionals at our weekly Huddles?
-Learn more by visiting www.thetourismspace.com/membership.
+Tina is a Certified High Performance Coach specialising in tourism.
+She has extensive experience in sustainable tourism, regenerative tourism, food tourism, networks, clusters and collaborations.
+If you would like to join a Tourism Network, why not think about registering for The Huddle and meeting other driven and like-minded tourism professionals each week.
+Learn more by visiting www.thetourismspace.com/huddle

 Stay Connected with News and Updates!

 Sign up and receive the latest news from The Tourism Space™ and our monthly newsletter straight to your inbox.

 We hate SPAM.
 We will never sell your information, for any reason.